CamachoDejay/teaching-bioimage-analysis-python/short-lectures-demos/pyBIAS_2h_231004/README.md

 ### 1.2) Create a virtual environment that will be used to install Jupyter Lab.
 **Note** that we will use python 3.9 to be compatible with Napari.
 Go to the Anaconda Prompt and run the command:
 ```
-> conda create -y -n bias-env -c conda-forge python=3.9
+> conda create -y -n pybias-env -c conda-forge python=3.9
 ```
 ### 1.3) Activate environment
-Once the virtual environment with the name bias-env is created, then you can activate it to install the desired packages.
+Once the virtual environment with the name pybias-env is created, then you can activate it to install the desired packages.
 ```
-> conda activate bias-env
+> conda activate pybias-env
 ```
-**Note** how the terminal now starts with (bias-env)
+**Note** how the terminal now starts with (pybias-env)
 ### 1.4) Install JupyterLab
 Now we install JupyterLab in the environment using
 ```